Loading...

 Truth: This is somehow a wrong misconception.
 Sexual activity increases the risk but does not cause a UTI.
 Therefore, UTIs are not considered sexually transmitted infections (STDs).

-During intercourse, bacteria can travel into the urethra, which is the small tube that carries urine out of the bladder.
+During intercourse, bacteria can travel into the urethra.
+It is a small tube that carries urine out of the bladder.
 To lower the risk, try urinating after sex to flush out some of the bacteria before it can lead to an infection.

 When to Seek Medical Help

-The negligence in symptoms leads to severe complications, including blood poisoning, damage to body tissue, renal failure, or even death.
+The negligence in symptoms leads to severe complications.
+These include blood poisoning, damage to body tissue, renal failure, or even death.
 So, a patient should immediately consult with a doctor in the following cases:

 • Severe nausea and vomiting due to infection